BenfcAC/peer-review/Ticket.md

 -   Product type updated to include `onSale`
 -   Product type updated to include field `discount` required when `onSale` is true
--   Products are returned with their sale price
+-   On sale Products are returned with their sale price
--   Products are returned with their discounted value in pounds
+-   On sale Products are returned with their discounted value in pounds